ROH Survival of the Fittest: 2021

 Note - In late 2021, ROH was sold to Tony Khan, the owner and general manager of All Elite Wrestling (AEW), and with that ROH was then effectively absorbed into AEW.

 2023

 On the November 8, 2023 episode of AEW Dynamite, Samoa Joe, who had held the ROH World Television Championship for a record 574 days, voluntarily vacated the title to concentrate on pursuing the AEW World Championship.

-Tony Khan announced a week later on Ring of Honor Wrestling that Survival of the Fittest would return and be used in crowning a new champion.
+Tony Khan announced a week later on ROH Honor Club TV that Survival of the Fittest would return and be used in crowning a new champion.
 Qualifying matches took place on ROH Wrestling, leading up to the six-way finals on December 15 at Final Battle, with the winner becoming the new ROH World Television Champion.
 This was the first Survival of the Fittest where a championship was on the line rather than an opportunity at one, and the first where it was contested for the ROH World Television Champions rather than the ROH World Championship.